-City of Jeffersonville to Create Uniform Development Ordinance
+City of Jeffersonville to Create Unified Development Ordinance

-The City of Jeffersonville is embarking on an effort to update it’s 20-year old Zoning Code and in doing so incorporate its 22-year old Subdivision Control Ordinance into one Uniform Development Ordinance (UDO).
+The City of Jeffersonville is embarking on an effort to update it’s 20-year old Zoning Code and in doing so incorporate its 22-year old Subdivision Control Ordinance into one Unified Development Ordinance (UDO).
 While a number of changes have been made to these existing documents over the years, these minor changes have not kept pace with the major changes we’ve seen in our City and the big shifts we’ve seen in the development patterns that shape our community in the last 20 years.
 Therefore it is time for an Update.
-Over the next year, the Planning Department will be engaged in pulling these two documents together, reorganizing and modifying the document to meet the City’s needs in the coming decade.
+We are now engaged in pulling these two documents together and modifying them to meet the City’s needs in the coming decade.

-The following are some of the issues that we hope to address:
+The following are some of the issues that we’ve addressed:

 - Updating regulations for new subdivisions that have not been changed since 1998